netgvarun2012/portfolio/NNetwork.md

 # <ins>Applying the *Gradient Descent* based optimization method to Neural Networks training:</ins>
-- In order for the network to learn i.e. minimize the LOSS function, the loss function needs to be chosen cleverly so that the objective of the classification/regressions task (learning the true distribution of the data) is met.
+- In order for the network to learn i.e. minimize the (LOSS function)[LossActivtion.md], the loss function needs to be chosen cleverly so that the objective of the classification/regressions task (learning the true distribution of the data) is met.
 - The function is actually a representation of a multi-layered network (along with the bias term and non-linear activations) and minimization happens as per the gradient descent algorithm:
   1. Parameter values are randomly initialized.
   2. The **Gradient** of the loss function is taken.